 From this vantage point it’s easy to see the area’s geology and the faulting that was responsible for pushing many of these mountains through the sky.
 A lush blanket of lime-green alpine grass carpets Kelso Mountain’s gently sloping south face.
 It’s obvious this side of the mountain had once been horizontal, but forces unimaginable betrayed its tranquil past, thrusting it up and tilting it like a table missing a leg.
 The north slope is practically a sheer cliff, as if God’s axe whacked the mountain in half.
 The process took hundreds of thousands—if not millions—of years, and sets into sobering perspective the brevity of our own existence.

 We continued climbing, staying to the left of the ridge.
-The trail placed us onto a wide ledge, and a snow patch blocked the best route to higher ground.
-We had caught up with the couple from across the pond, and we watched as they scaled up around the snow.
+The trail placed us onto a wide ledge and a snow patch blocked the best route to higher ground.
+We had caught up with the couple from across the Pond, and we watched as they scaled up around the snow.
 After listening to their advice (another opportunity to hear them talk), we determined they had indeed chosen the best route.
 The climb around the snow patch necessitated some rather creative moves–disconcerting considering the significant exposure below us.

 Another short section of exposed class three climbing put us back on top of the ridge and at the east end of the knife-edge.
 While we waited for the Meetup group and the Brits to cross, a few of our new Meetup friends offered to take our phones across and snap some pics of us as we scrambled across.
-So we happily handed our phones to some guys we just met that day and whose names we didn’t know.
-After they crossed, they paused their climb to take pictures of us as we inched across the knife-edge one by one.
+So we happily handed our expensive devices to some random guys we just met that day and whose names we didn’t know.
+After they crossed, they paused their climb to take pictures as we inched across the knife-edge one by one.
 I went first.

 It was here, at the end of the knife-edge, when my leg seizes.
 I pull myself off the knife-edge and up onto a rock ledge, and the cramp subsides once I’m able to stretch out my calf and drink about a quart of water.
 In the exhilaration of climbing earlier, I forgot to drink water when I wasn’t thirsty.

 A short scramble across a ledgey section leads us to class two hiking and the windy summit of Torreys.
 We’ve lost the Meetup group but are able to chat with the British couple as we eat lunch.
 They tell us they moved here within the last year from New York.
-Though they climbed internationally, this is their first 14er.
+Though they’ve climbed internationally, this is their first 14er.
 In fear of sounding weird, I resist the urge to tell them I feel like I’ve just met my new best friends.